-A sign off document should be sent to respective stakeholders via email or any formal communication channel.
-Usually, the QA engineer, QA Lead, Project Manager, and Business Analyst take the responsibilities and agrees to the QA sign off.
+A sign-off document should be sent to respective stakeholders via email or any formal communication channel.
+Usually, the QA engineer, QA Lead, Project Manager, and Business Analyst take the responsibilities and agree to the QA sign-off.

 QA Engineer has to write down what (strictly) was tested, where you tested what you found, what your passing criteria were, and identify remaining risks.
 If they need anything else, they’ll tell you, or even better, ask them beforehand.
 Being a good communicator is part of being a sound QA Engineer.

 - Include your title and contact info, but keep it short.

 As in the earlier post, QA can do Sign-off after meeting the exit criteria.
 In exit criteria, the QA checks the following things:

 - The level of requirement coverage should be met.

 - All the priority tasks should be done.

 - All the priority test cases should run and should pass the execution.

 - There should be no blocker/high issues present in the application.

 - All the activities should not go beyond the cost of the project.